 I used to live in London.
 Five years I spent as an expat trying to merge with the locals.
-I knew how to do the empty stare on the Tube on my way to work, and if there were no seats I stood like a surfer riding the bends in tunnels without holding on.
+I knew how to do the empty stare on the Tube on my way to work before anyone had phones to stare at, and if there were no seats I stood like a surfer riding the bends in tunnels without holding on.
 It was the lurching stops that threw me, but I digress.

 I loved London in the summer because everyone else headed for Ibiza or some other country where English was a foreign language.

-The city basks in long days when the sun doesn’t fade till nearly 10pm and picnics in Regent’s Park or watching outdoor Shakespeare that I couldn’t understand was so cultured.
+London basks in long days when the sun doesn’t fade till nearly 10pm and picnics in Regent’s Park or watching outdoor Shakespeare that I couldn’t understand, was so cultured.

 But now when I go back I must be ruthless for I no longer have the luxury of weeks and weeks to see all my favourite things.

-So here is my hit list for a 2-day shopping weekend in London:
+So here is my hit list for a 2-day shopping trip in London:

 Buy an Oyster Card for all-day access to buses and Tubes (£30 for 7-days in Zones 1 & 2.
 Plus a refundable £10 when you finally finish with the card and buy your last ticket to Heathrow)